groundy

 GitHub’s April 20 changelog covers three distinct moves at once1:

-- New signups paused for Copilot Student, Pro, and Pro+.
+• New signups paused for Copilot Student, Pro, Pro+, and Max.
 Existing subscribers are unaffected and can still upgrade between tiers.
+Two days later, on April 22, GitHub separately paused new self-serve signups for Copilot Business.
+[Updated June 2026]

 This wasn’t the first signal.
 On April 10, GitHub separately paused Copilot Pro free trials, citing “a significant rise in abuse of our free trial system”2, and retired Opus 4.6 Fast from Copilot Pro+ while enforcing new usage limits3.
 The April 20 announcement extended that contraction to the full individual plan lineup.